 We have taken advantage of the reduced reporting burdens in this prospectus and the information we provide to stockholders will be different than the information that is available with respect to other public companies that are not emerging growth companies.
-It is possible that this may cause investors to find our common stock less attractive.
-If some investors find our common stock less attractive as a result, there may be a less active trading market for our common stock and our share price may be reduced or more volatile.
+It is possible that this may cause investors to find our common stock less attractive as a result, there may be a less active trading market for our common stock and our share price may be reduced or more volatile.